pizthewiz/CinderBlocks.org/README.md

 The process is roughly:
 1. [GitHub.com Search results](https://github.com/search?p=1&q=cinder+path%3A%2Fcinderblock.xml&type=Code) are scraped and the list of users compiled.
+2. If the file *_users-missing.json* exists, its contents are added to the user list.
-2. Each user is then searched for the file `cinderblock.xml` and the resulting repositories compiled.
+3. Each user is then searched for the file `cinderblock.xml` and the resulting repositories compiled.
-3. Repositories with more than one `cinderblock.xml` file is rejected.
+4. Repositories with more than one `cinderblock.xml` file is rejected.
-4. Metadata is collected and collated for the remaining repositories.
+5. Metadata is collected and collated for the remaining repositories.

 The extra steps 2-3 result in a few more blocks than if only the scraped repositories were used from step 1.
 Hopefully the [GitHub API](https://developer.github.com/v3/) exposes programatic searching at some point and this can be further improved.